hypervel/hypervel.org/docs/docs/queries.md

 ### JSON Where Clauses

-Laravel Hyperf also supports querying JSON column types on databases that provide support for JSON column types.
+Hypervel also supports querying JSON column types on databases that provide support for JSON column types.
 Currently, this includes MariaDB 10.3+, MySQL 8.0+, PostgreSQL 12.0+, SQL Server 2017+, and SQLite 3.39.0+.
 To query a JSON column, use the `->` operator:

 ```php
 $users = DB::table('users')